Blake-Madden/Wisteria-Dataviz/ImportingData.md

 in the order that they appear in the file.
 Because of this, the numeric code assigned to missing data (i.e., empty string) is non-deterministic.
-It will be whatever the next ID in the sequence is when the first empty value is encountered in the column. `ColumnWithStringTable::FindMissingDataCode()` can be usded to find this code after import.
+It will be whatever the next ID in the sequence is when the first empty value is encountered in the column. `ColumnWithStringTable::FindMissingDataCode()` can be used to find this code after import.

 Otherwise, if the file contains integers, then you can import the column as such using `CategoricalImportMethod::ReadAsIntegers`.
 If you want strings to be connected to these